mpeabody77/2022_R_Workshop/README.md

 <li>Mike will do the intro that sets up R and R-Studio.
 <li>Ting will do the middle that goes through data manipulation and analyses.
 <li>Mike will close with some advanced R features like Shiny.

+Mike :: I'm planning on using the Visual editor in the Markdown file to roll through text and then run code interactively.